Danielle Bunten Berry: Early life

 Berry was born Daniel Paul Bunten in St. Louis, Missouri and moved to Little Rock, Arkansas as a junior in high school.
 She was the oldest of six siblings.
-While growing up in Little Rock, Berry's family didn't always have enough money to make ends meet, so Berry took a job at a pharmacy.
+While growing up in Little Rock, Berry's family did not always have enough money to make ends meet, so Berry took a job at a pharmacy.
 She also held a leadership role with the Boy Scouts.

 According to Berry, one of her fondest childhood memories involved playing games with her family.
-She was quoted saying, “When I was a kid, the only times my family spent together that weren't totally dysfunctional were when we were playing games.
-Consequently, I believe games are a wonderful way to socialize.”
+She was quoted as saying, "When I was a kid, the only times my family spent together that weren't totally dysfunctional were when we were playing games.
+Consequently, I believe games are a wonderful way to socialize."

 While attending the University of Arkansas, she opened up her own bike shop called Highroller Cyclerie.
 Berry acquired a degree in industrial engineering in 1974 and started programming text-based video games as a hobby.
 After she graduated from college, she was employed by the National Science Foundation, where she created urban models before starting a job at a video game company.